9 Aug 2022

 Like with bilateral contracts, unilateral contract offers can be terminated.
 Unilateral contract offers are generally subject to the same rules on termination as bilateral contract offers with a few modifications.

-The general methods, where applicable, for termination of bilateral contract offers also apply in the case of unilateral contract offers including:
+The general methods, where applicable, for the termination of a bilateral contract, offers also apply in the case of unilateral contract offers, including:

 Any such revocation of a unilateral contract offer should be communicated to the offeree, however.